raj23manj/springBoot/jokesapp/README.md

       * Unbounded wildcards
         * Collection<?>

-      * Upper Bound WildCard
+      * Upper Bound WildCard(for read)
         * "? extends T"
         * accepts any subclasses of type T
+        * cast to type "T" while iterating
         * can be used only to read from list not add in list, if needed use LowerBound

-      * Lower Bound Wildcard
+      * Lower Bound Wildcard(for write)
         * "? super T"
-        * reading -> not guaranteed an integer because it may be pointing to a number, the only guarantee is an object or sub class of object writing -> you can not add Object or serializable to a List<? super Number> even though Number extends Object and serialisable.
-You can add Integer or double
+        * reading -> not guaranteed an integer because it may be pointing to a number, the only guarantee is an object or sub class of object. ~ you can cast to object while iterating writing -> you can not add Object or serializable to a List<? super Number> even though Number extends Object and serialisable.
+You can add Integer or double, which are sub types of number

+      * If we wnat to add and read at the same time, we have to declare the collection with no wild card.
+List<Double>

+      * Type erasure

   # Static & Final